Railway tracks have become death traps: SC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court on Thursday noted that the overall Railways in Pakistan is not being operated in a way it should be operated and railway tracks have become death traps.
+ISLAMABAD: The Supreme Court on Thursday noted that the overall railways in Pakistan is not being operated in a way it should be operated and the railway tracks have become death traps.

-A two-member bench of the apex court comprising Chief Justice Gulzar Ahmed and Justice Ijazul Ahsen heard a suo motu case regarding colossal losses incurred by Pakistan Railways.

 “There needs to be serious thinking on the part of the Government of Pakistan regarding the operation of the Pakistan Railways and overhauling the Secretariat from top to bottom to ensure that the Railways operate in Pakistan safely,” the court noted down in its order.